VBukowsky81/InputOutput/README.md

-Input/Output Demonstration App
+# Input/Output Demonstration

 All the basic building blocks of Enterprise applications

 Hello there and welcome!

 I made this little program to demonstrate my solid understanding of how real applications work.
 What this program shows is the following:

-Taking input from users
+1. Taking input from users
-Storing that input into variables accordingly
+2. Storing that input into variables accordingly
-Creating objects of Employees with that information Passing that info into separate Database class and storing that info Then looking up those objects in the Database according to input from user Pulling those objects out of the Database entries, unpacking the objects and getting the data back, and displaying it back to user
+3. Creating objects of Employees with that information
+4. Passing that info into separate Database class and storing that info
+5. Then looking up those objects in the Database according to input from user
+6. Pulling those objects out of the Database entries, unpacking the objects and getting the data back, and displaying it back to user

 Also, decided to OutputStream write that information out into a separate .txt file, to demonstrate I understand how to create files, and store data externally.

 Etc etc

 Pardon the lack of Exception handling code, I had little time to make this, this was a super quick app I built in 10 minutes.
 The implementing method has possible exception declaration.
 Also, try/catch blocks really overload the code, I wanted to keep this light, so readers have easier time.

 So please, just make sure to input info in appropriate format and please create that MyText.txt file on your C: drive, so it doesn't throw an exception.